lblod/delta-producer-dump-file-publisher/README.md

     "targetGraph": "http://redpencil.data.gift/id/deltas/producer/loket-leidinggevenden-producer",
     "fileBaseName": "dump-leidinggevenden",
-    "targetDcatGraph": "optional graph where the information of the data set should reside", "targetFilesGraph": "optional graph where the meta data of the ttl should reside" }
+    "targetDcatGraph": "optional graph where the information of the data set should reside", "targetFilesGraph": "optional graph where the meta data of the ttl should reside", "compression": "optional, default false.
+If true, dumps are compressed as *.ttl.gz" }
 }
 ```